gdm413229/swwmgz_m/ExtendedLore.md

 jump into the big boolet bandwagon, which resulted in the "Silver Bullet" series of ultra-high caliber rifles.
-Initially starting with the .850 BIG and .950 BCG, they kept going, following up with the 1.050 FCB and then the 1.150 XSG.
+Initially starting with the .850 BIG and .950 BCG, they kept going, following up with the 1.050 FCB and then the 1.150 XSB.
 When people thought that they couldn't go even further beyond that point, they devised the 1.350 TAF, although at that point things were starting to become way too cumbersome (and excessive) for normal use, so they stopped.